 - Click Security on the left side of the page.

-- In the Enterprise Logins section, select the One identity provider option, click the Set Enterprise Login button, and enter your organization's name in the window that appears (for example, City of Redlands).
+- In the Logins section, under SAML login, click the Set up SAML login button and select the One identity provider option.
+On the Specify properties page, type your organization's name (for example, City of Redlands).
 When users access the organization website, this text displays as part of the SAML sign in option (for example, Using your City of Redlands account).

-Selecting the One identity provider option allows you to register one enterprise IDP for your ArcGIS Online organization.
-If you want to authenticate users with enterprise logins from multiple IDPs, register a SAML-based federation instead of a single IDP.
+Selecting the One identity provider option allows you to register one SAML IDP for your ArcGIS Online organization.
+If you want to authenticate users with SAML logins from multiple IDPs, register a SAML-based federation instead of a single IDP.

 - Provide metadata information for the IDP using one of the three options below:

 URL—Choose this option if the URL of the SimpleSAMLphp federation metadata is accessible.
 This is usually https://<simpleSAML-server>/<saml-app-name>/saml2/idp/metadata.php.

 File—Choose this option if the URL is not accessible.
 Save the metadata from the URL as an XML file and upload the file to ArcGIS Online using the File option.